elifesciences/enhanced-preprints-import/README.md

 - clone the repo
 - run `docker-compose up` to start temporalite and the worker in "watch" mode
-- run `tctl n desc` to list namespaces, you should see epp namespace listed, and not any other error.
+- run `tctl n desc` to list namespaces, you should see default namespace listed, and not any other error.

 # Development